Event-Driven Architecture

 Consumers

-While the KafkaEventPublisher can be used in isolation, the KafkaEventSubscriber requires a translator to deliver event payloads to the service's core components.
-The translator is defined outside of Hexkit (i.e. in the service code) and implements the EventSubscriberProtocol.
-The provider hands off the event to the translator through the protocol's consume method, which in turn calls an abstract method implemented by the translator.
+While the KafkaEventPublisher can be used directly, the KafkaEventSubscriber always requires a translator to deliver event payloads to the service's core components.
+The translator is defined outside of hexkit (in the service code, not in hexkit itself) and implements the EventSubscriberProtocol.
+The provider passes the event to the translator through the protocol's consume method, which then calls an abstract method implemented by the translator.
 The translator receives the event and examines its attributes (the topic, payload, key, headers, etc.) to determine processing.
 Naturally, the actual processing logic varies, but usually the payload is validated against the expected schema and used to call a method in the service's core.
 When control is returned to the KafkaEventSubscriber, the underlying consumer (from AIOKafka) saves its offsets, declaring that it has successfully handled the event and is ready for the next.

 A diagram illustrating the process of event publishing and consuming, starting with the microservice: Kafka abstraction